ceciliestilling/CDS_VIS/self-assigned_project/README.md

 In other words, I wanted to see if we can judge a movie by its poster.

 ## Methods
-The project consists of 3 scripts:
+The project consists of 3 scripts which should be run in the following order:
  * Downloader: cds_vis_proj_downloader.py
  * Subfolders: cds_vis_proj_subfolders_div.py
  * Analysis: cds_vis_proj_analysis.py